jackschnair/dataviz-project-proposal/README.md

 # Week 11

 This week I cleaned up the project a little bit and started by changing something that had been bothering me.
 I kept instinctually assuming the y-axis was the first label and x-axis was the second so I swapped them to be that way since others might feel the same way.
-Additionally I moved the fields section of the sidemenu so that domanain and mechanics filters were together and the dropdowns were together.
+Additionally I moved the fields section of the sidemenu so that domain and mechanics filters were together and the dropdowns were together.
 Another minor change was greying out fields in the X or Y axis that have already been chosen in the other.
 This prevents the user from making weird looking visuals where it's just a line since the x and y data are the same.

-I have felt limited by my visual before with it just being a scatterplot, so I decided it was finally time to add an option to change chart type.
-The sparkline plot works exceptionally well for if you're doing a time based plot like "year published" with y-axis always being count.
+I have felt limited by my visual before with it just being a scatterplot, so I decided it was finally time to add an option to change the chart type.
+The sparkline plot works exceptionally well for if you're doing a time based plot like "year published" with y-axis always being counted.
 I also added tooltips to each point in the plot for convenience.
-I intend to keep adding chart types so the user can vizualize the data in different ways.
-I think I will also bring in idea of greying out options for certain plot types if they're not applicable.
+I intend to keep adding chart types so the user can visualize the data in different ways.
+I think I will also bring in the idea of greying out options for certain plot types if they're not applicable.

 <img width="1300" height="599" alt="Screenshot 2025-11-05 233719" src="https://github.com/user-attachments/assets/d2751196-1f70-4cda-a71d-3de05947b34e" />